 In the drop down menu we choose More to launch the full Symbol dialog.

 The dialog shows the Standard symbology in use.
+We have set a white background color for the preview pane.
 We click the collections picker button and choose Image in the drop down menu.
 Since this will be the first use of bitmap image symbols in this layer, the system goes directly to the Import dialog.

 Just as with using images for point symbols, we can Click or Ctrl-click the images we want to import.
 We will choose three images that contain raster imagery which is designed to tile seamlessly when the image is repeated as adjacent tiles left and right and up and down.
 We press Import.